Skip to contents

-read.ctd.aml() reads files that hold data acquired with an AML Oceanographic BaseX2 CTD instrument.
-The SeaCast software associated with this device can output data in several formats, of which only two are handled, and only one is recommended (see “Details”).
+read.ctd.aml() reads files that hold data acquired with an AML Oceanographic Base.X2 CTD instrument.
+The software associated with this device can output data in multiple formats, of which read.ctd.aml() can read only three, based on files provided to the author by users.
+If the format parameter is not supplied, the function attempts to infer it from the first line in the file; see “Details”.

 read.ctd.aml(